Learn About Real Estate Investing Using Student Rental Properties

 For example, financing student rental properties in Canada has gotten more difficult.
 You have to put much more as a down payment and some banks just flat our refuse to finance them.

 Seems the Canadian banks and mortgage insurers don't want anything to do with houses that have a bunch of young adults drinking and partying in them at all hours of the day.
-They're busy making buckets of much money elsewhere.
+They're busy making buckets of money elsewhere.
 They don't need the hassle.

-Because of this when you sell the property you will be looking for a certain type of investor that wants that specific type of property and can navigate the financing waters to pull off the deal.
+Because of this when you sell the property, you will be looking for a certain type of investor that wants that specific type of property and can navigate the financing waters to pull off the deal.

-And if you want to refinance the property it can be more difficult because of what it is being used for.
+And if you want to refinance the property, it can be more difficult because of what it is being used for.

-So heads up....I wasn't aware that refinancing may be an issue until I actually tried to do it one of my own.
+So heads up....I wasn't aware that refinancing may be an issue until I actually tried to do one of my own.

-Although the cash flow is nice and high on a student rental property my preference is single family homes.
+Although the cash flow is nice and high on a student rental property, my preference is single-family homes.